7701F/2022-Spin-Up/README.md

 [ARMS](https://github.com/purduesigbots/ARMS) ARMS is a library that makes programming a VEX V5 robot a piece of cake.

-[gif-pros](https://github.com/theol0403/gif-pros) Allows GIFS to be displayed on LVGL (Currently removed)
+[gif-pros](https://github.com/theol0403/gif-pros) Allows GIFS to be displayed on LVGL

 # License